Frequently Asked Questions (Faculty)

 What if a classroom is moved?

 Classrooms may be moved if the room is inaccessible to a student registered in the course.
 Whenever possible, the least intrusive method of intervention is used.
-A student may be moved to another section of the same course at the same time if that section is scheduled, but in an accessible location.
+A student may be moved to another section of the same course at the same time if that section is scheduled in an accessible location.
 Faculty should be advised that not all students who may require room changes have visible disabilities.
 Instructors will be notified by ARC before any classroom changes are finalized.

 What if a student misses class because of an elevator breakdown?